-To avoid the discomfort we reach into our usual repertoire of escape techniques: maybe thoughts about how faulty or deficient we are, about how we can never get our act together, about how our life is supposed to look; or perhaps a drink or other substance of choice, or the tv remote, the credit card, or even those seemingly innocent daydreams; or maybe thoughts of how if only we were more awakened, more enlightened, then our life would open up, then our creativity would blossom, then we’d really be living ‘in the flow’.
+To avoid the discomfort we reach into our usual repertoire of escape techniques.
+Maybe it’s thoughts about how faulty or deficient we are, about how we can never get our act together, about how our life is supposed to look.
+Or perhaps it’s a drink, or other substance of choice.
+Or the tv remote, the credit card, or even those seemingly innocent daydreams.
+Or maybe thoughts of how if only we were more awakened, more enlightened, then our life would open up, then our creativity would blossom, then we’d really be living ‘in the flow’.

 What if this ‘uncomfortable’ moment already is the very ‘flow’ we seek?

-Instead of attempting to escape the dis-ease – which only ever brings temporary relief – what if we courageously meet those naked sensations, stripped of their mental clothing, feel the raw, uncategorised agitation, the gnawing ache, abandon all agendas, all expectations, all manipulation and just let go, let go, let go?
+Instead of attempting to escape the dis-ease – which only ever brings temporary relief – what if we courageously meet those naked sensations, stripped of their mental clothing, and feel the raw, uncategorised agitation; the gnawing ache; abandon all agendas, all expectations, all manipulation and just let go, let go, let go?

-In that ultimate release, as the moment breaks wide open, what do we dis-cover?
+In that release, as the moment opens deep and wide, what do we dis-cover?

-The wondrous beauty of our infinitude, within and out of which each and every experience emerges and dissolves, that can never ever be destroyed, not even scratched – our original, undivided ‘well’ being.
+The wondrous beauty of our vastness, within and out of which each and every experience emerges and dissolves, that can never ever be destroyed, not even scratched – our original, undivided ‘well’ being.